 Information is transparency, and that can have considerable consequences.
 Many apps designed to encourage more responsible consumption have been launched around the world, including Yuka (food), ThinkDirty (cosmetics), the EWG Healthy Living App and GoodGuide.
 The principle behind it is that users scan products via their smartphones to find out everything about their composition, ethical values and/or durability.
 The influence of these apps is growing all the time, and many manufacturers have improved some of their products to achieve higher ratings.
 The superpowers of customers!

 Some apps now adopt a more global approach.
-Moralscore allows users to rate not only products, but also the ethical status of the companies that manufacture them, using a battery of indicators: respect for the environment, transparency, employee pay, tax contribution, use of personal data, etc.
+Moralscore allows users to rate not only products, but also the ethical status of the companies that manufacture them, using a battery of indicators: transparency, employee pay, tax contribution, use of personal data, etc.

 From public to business